-6. The Utilization of Renewable Energy Resources.
+The Utilization of Renewable Energy Resources.
 The Development Review Board shall consider whether the proposed development will interfere with the sustainable use of renewable energy resources, including the existing and future availability of and access to such resources on adjoining properties.

+**per 24 V.S.A.
+4414(3)(D)